 Pennsylvania law also has a “provocation defense.”
 If a person deliberately provoked you into attacking them, your charges may be diminished.

-How a Lawyer Will Help
+How an Assault Attorney Will Help

 A simple assault conviction can lead to fines and jail time, but it may also affect your life in other ways.
 Having a record that alludes to a potentially violent past can hurt your chances to get a job or attend a college.
 Even years later, you could suffer the negative consequences of your conviction.